osyoyu/pf2/README.md

 - Can accurately track multiple Ruby Threads' activity
 - Sampling interval can be set based on per-Thread CPU usage
+- Can record native (C-level) stack traces side-by-side with Ruby traces

 Usage
 --------